justinHowlett/KivaServer/README.md

 <h3>Cron jobs</h3>
-Naive script-live cron jobs within taskScheduler.js -Kiva's newest loans are requested and cached, scheduled every night at midnight EST -All country requests are made and cached for the length of the script
+Naive script-live cron jobs within taskScheduler.js -Kiva stats, newest loans and partner requests are requested and cached, scheduled every night at midnight EST -All country requests are made and cached for the length of the script

 <h3>Database setup</h3>
-DBConfig.js runs S3Feeds.js (will expand to handle images) -S3Feeds.js runs to validate the file structure on Amazon S3 (where the initial database ingest files are stored) -S3Feeds.js then purges the DB and ingests the files into a database to remove the need for an additional network request
+Although some references to a database exist they are currently disabled.
+This functionality will roll out as required.

 <h3>API</h3>
-The API is run within main.js where it captures the endpoint and passes the options (if applicable) as well as reference to the global in-memory cache and the server response to the appropriate module.
+The API version is captured within main.js where it then forwards the request and response to the appropriate version.
+The version of the api then sends the endpoint and passes the options (if applicable) as well as reference to the global in-memory cache and the server response to the appropriate module.
 It is the reponsibility of the chosen module to cache and end the server response.
   -Country development indicators are provided by the World Bank API within countryStats.js -Kiva.org caching and proxying is provided by the Kiva.org API within kivaFeeds.js